-Jurisdiction Investment Restrictions or other terms Sub-Funds affected Singapore Securities which are not in the list of permissible investments as set out in the Central Provident Fund (CPF) investment guidelines.
-Limited to 5% of net assets.
-Sub-Funds registered in Singapore and included under the CPF Investment Scheme.
-Derivatives For hedging and efficient portfolio management only.
-Taiwan Securities listed in the PRC and securities traded on the China Interbank Bond Market Limited to 20% of net assets (direct and indirect exposure through participation notes).
+Jurisdiction Investment Restrictions or other terms Sub-Funds affected Taiwan Securities listed in the PRC and securities traded on the China Interbank Bond Market Limited to 20% of net assets (direct exposure only).
 Sub-Funds registered in Taiwan 1 Derivatives Exposure from non-hedging derivatives plus exposure from any derivatives used to hedge the Sub-Fund beyond 100% of its NAV are limited to the percentage stipulated by the Taiwanese regulator (currently 40%).
 Sub-Funds registered in Taiwan.

-1 Except Sub-Funds sold in the PRC through the qualified domestic institutional investor scheme.
+1Except Sub-Funds sold in the PRC through the qualified domestic institutional investor scheme.